 - The files will show up in a File Explorer-like view, where you can expand folders to view their contents.
 You can also select which type of files you want to see from the categories on the left.

-- You will be prompted to choose a folder to save the recovered files to.
-Just make sure that the folder is not in the same drive you are recovering from, and you are good.
+- You will be prompted to choose a drive to save the recovered files to.
+You can also manually select exact folder, just make sure that the folder is not in the same drive you are recovering from, and you are good.

 - And that’s it.
 Your selected files will be recovered to the location you specified.
 If you are using a free version of Disk Drill, choose carefully, as these files cannot be of more than 500 MB collectively.
 On the paid version, you are free to recover as much as you like.